Object Stores

 ]

-The scheme can be specified using commonly used schemes such as adl
+The scheme can be specified using commonly used schemes such as adl, abfs, and abfss, in addition to az.

 WebDAV might need a bit of explanation.
 Just by looking at the location, it’s not clear whether it’s for regular http(s) access or for accessing WebDAV, which is an extension of HTTP.